smartcatdev/support-system/readme.txt

 The frontend app is fully responsive, and is coded in a way to use as little resource as possible, ensuring it always runs super fast.

-=Features=
+= Features =
+- **Reporting:** A reports view allowing you to track your ticket activity and your agent productivity
-* Multiple users & groups: Support Admin, Support Agent & Support User ( customer )
+- **Multiple users & groups:** Support Admin, Support Agent & Support User ( customer )
-* Works with ANY theme.
+- **Works with ANY theme**.
 The support system app is 100% compatible with any theme, and runs separately from your theme files
-* Fast & Lightweight.
+- **Fast & Lightweight**.
 100% Ajax-ified, loads data on the fly to prevent impacting your site speed
-* Ticket search & filter
+- **Ticket search & filter**
-* Ticket status & priority
+- **Ticket status & priority**
-* Product & invoice number for E-commerce products
+- Product & invoice number for E-commerce products
-* Assign tickets to agents
+- **Assign tickets** to agents
-* Integrated with WooCommerce and Easy Digital Downloads
+- **Integrated with WooCommerce and Easy Digital Downloads**
-* Tabbed view: Load and work on multiple tickets at a time
+- **Tabbed view:** Load and work on multiple tickets at a time
-* Frontend & Backend: Work on tickets from the WP dashboard, or from the frontend app
+- **Frontend & Backend:** Work on tickets from the WP dashboard, or from the frontend app
-* Notification system: Automated & customizable emails
+- **Notification system:** Automated & customizable email notifications for customers and agents
-* Welcome screen to first-time users.
+- **Welcome screen** to first-time users.
 Your customers will find this easy to use and part of a great customer service.
+- **Auto-close tickets**.
+If turned on, the plugin will automatically close tickets after X number of days of no customer interaction.
+- **Event logging**.
+If turned on, the plugin will log all events so you can have a full view of everything that is happening in the system.

 == Screenshots ==